The shape of a random affine Weyl group element and random core partitions: -cores, periodic TASEP and the connection to symmetric functions

 Now consider the piecewise-linear curve $C_\rho$ which successively connects the points

-Using Lemma \ref{L:slope}, one calculates that the core $\lambda$ corresponding to $t_{\mu}$ has diagram $D(\lambda)$ extremely close to $C$: namely, it passes through the specified points but may not be linear in between those points.
-It follows that
+Using Lemma~\ref{L:slope}, one calculates that the core $\lambda$ corresponding to $t_{\mu}$ has diagram $D(\lambda)$ extremely close to $C_n$: namely, it passes through the specified points but may not be linear in between those points.
+Thus, we have the following proposition.

-\begin{proposition} Assuming Conjecture \ref{conj:A}, the curve $C$ of Theorem \ref{T:cores} is $C_\rho$. \end{proposition}
+\begin{proposition} Assuming Conjecture \ref{conj:A}, the curve $C_n$ of Theorem~\ref {T:cores} is~$C_\rho$. \end{proposition}

+This proposition allows us to make some predictions, for example, of the length of the first row of a random $n$-core.
+This might be compared to corresponding results for random partitions (see, e.g., \cite{LoSh,VK}).

 \begin{cor} Assuming Conjecture \ref{conj:A}, the expected length of the first row of a random $n$-core of degree $d$ is asymptotic to $\frac{3d}{n+1}$. \end{cor}